 What is Medicaid?

 Medicaid is a low-cost health insurance assistance program available to certain eligible groups.
 It is often compared with other government health care options, like the Children’s Health Insurance Program (CHIP) and Medicare.
 Though all are meant to offer affordable coverage, these programs differ in several key ways.
-In general, CHIP is a smaller program aimed mostly at children and has lower income requirements.
-Unlike Medicare, this program does not require applicants to pay into it like a traditional health insurance program.
+In general, CHIP is a smaller program aimed mostly at children who may not qualify for Medicaid because their household income exceeds the Medicaid income limits for their area.
+Unlike Medicare, the CHIP program does not require applicants to pay into it like a traditional health insurance program.
 Instead, applicants often receive services at no cost or for a minimal fee.

 Overall, the main aim of this program is to make access to health care more affordable for low-income families and some individuals across the country.
 Mandatory Medicaid coverage includes a variety of medical services and needs, from check-ups to hospital visits.
 Interested applicants must submit a Medicaid application to determine if they are eligible.